mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Ite m TL Kg Cost Anti-Personnel Module 15 15 Not Available

-Command: Command modules incorporate a comprehensive tactical relay network hub, allowing a commander to share benefits of their Tactics checks with a unit in communications range, and command- assist computer software.
+Command: Command modules incorporate a comprehensive tactical relay network hub, allowing a commander to share benefits of their Tactics checks with a unit in communications range, and command-assist computer software.
 This equipment provides DM+1 to all Tactics (military) checks.
 The transmitters and bulky battlefield C&C computers take up the entire available volume of the module.

 Item TL Kg Cost Command Module 15 15 Not Available